s-matyukevich/raspberry-pi-os/docs/lesson06/rpi-os.md

     and    \tmp1, \tmp1, #PTRS_PER_TABLE - 1            // table index
 ```

 The first two lines of the macro are responsible for extracting table index from the virtual address.
-We are applying left shift first to strip everything to the right of the index and then using `and` operation to strip everything to the left.
+We are applying right shift first to strip everything to the right of the index and then using `and` operation to strip everything to the left.

 ```
     add    \tmp2, \tbl, #PAGE_SIZE